nasirky/FlickrImageGallery/README.md

     - SDWebImage

 ## Network Layer
-- **Request**: Represents the Network Requests.
+### Components - Generic
+Visual Representation can be found [here](https://goo.gl/bf7Hnc).

+- **Request**: Represents the Network Request Object.
+It also has a convenience method to transform the Request into *URLRequest* which can then be provided to *URLSession* or any other networking library such as *Alamofire* etc.
+- **TaskProtocol**: Represents a Task.
+Task is one unit of work (such as fetching public photos, user login etc.).
+Task makes a network call (via Service) and then transform the returning (JSON) response into a model.
+- **Service** and **ServiceProtocol**: The layer/component making the network calls.
+It takes request object and returns a response object (enum).
+Error handling and *Data* to JSON conversion is performed inside *Response*. *Service Protocol* defines structure of the Service(s).
+- **Response**: Represents the response returned by the Service to the Task (Service is the entity executing the network calls and task represents one API call).
+It returns well defined output (error or JSON object) to the task.

+## Implementation Specific:
+Visual representation can be found [here](https://goo.gl/ZeEMz1).

-   -**PublicStreamRequest**: Implements Request protocol for Public Stream specific requests such as fetch public photos etc. Here we define all the components for the public stream request.
+-**PublicStreamRequest**: Implements *Request* protocol for Public Stream specific requests such as fetch public photos etc. Here we define all the components for each of the public stream requests.
-- **Tasks**: Represents a Task.
-Task is one unit of work (such as fetching public photos, user login etc.)
 - **PublicPhotosTask**: Represents the Public Photos Fetching Task.
 It fetches the public stream from Flickr and returns a List object.
-Conforms to *Tasks* protocol.
+Conforms to *Task* protocol.
-- **Service**: The only layer/component making the network calls.
-It takes request object and returns a response object (enum).
-Error handling and conversion to JSON is hapenning inside *Response*.
-  - **ServiceProtocol**: Defining structure for Services.
-  - **FeedsService**: Represents the feeds service of FlickrAPI.
-- **Response**: Represents the response returned by the Service to the Task (Service is the entity executing the network calls and task represents one network call).
-Error handling and JSON parsing are performed here.

 - **MockService**: Special Service that skips the network call and returns contents (already passed to it).
-Useful for testing without network
+It is used for Testing purpose (Testing the network layer without actually making a network call).